xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: xRWA

 xRWA provides a framework for RWAs that supports secure identification, cross-chain authentication, and efficient interoperability across heterogeneous blockchains.
 Figure~\ref{fig:overview} shows the workflow, which consists of three layers: asset identification and tokenization, cross-chain authentication, and cross-chain interaction.

-The process begins with the digital representation of off-chain assets such as real estate, stablecoins, and private credit.
-Traditional approaches rely on centralized custodians or special-purpose vehicles that create contractual mappings between physical assets and their digital forms. xRWA instead adopts Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) for decentralized identity management.
-By embedding customized attributes into VCs, the framework binds issuers and holders to asset records, ensuring legitimacy while reducing reliance on intermediaries.
+The process begins with the digital representation of off-chain assets such as real estate, stablecoins, and private credit assets.
+Traditional approaches rely on centralized custodians or special-purpose vehicles that create contractual mappings between physical assets and their digital forms. xRWA adopts DIDs and VCs for decentralized identity management.
+By embedding customized attributes into VCs, the framework binds issuers and holders to asset records, ensuring legitimacy while reducing the reliance on intermediaries.
 After tokenization, assets may need to be recognized across multiple blockchains.
-Existing methods often require repeated verification on each chain. xRWA introduces a cross-chain authentication protocol based on Simplified Payment Verification (SPV) proofs.
+Existing methods often require repeated verification on each chain. xRWA introduces a cross-chain authentication protocol based on SPV proofs.
 By linking DIDs and VCs with tokenized assets, and applying SPV validation, authentication performed on one chain can be reused across others.
-Cross-chain transfers also require efficient settlement. xRWA proposes a cross-chain channel that supports settlement without channel closure.
+Cross-chain transfers also require efficient settlement. xRWA proposes a cross-chain channel that supports settlement without channel closures.
 This allows frequent interactions to occur off-chain, with only final states recorded on-chain, reducing on-chain costs.

-In the following, we provide a detailed description of each component of the framework, covering asset identification and tokenization, cross-chain authentication, and cross-chain interaction.